-- 6.1.
-General Requirements - 6.1.1.
+- 6.1 General Requirements - 6.1.1.
 The Contractor will: - 6.1.1.1.
-Assess a caller's needs using DBHDD approved assessment tools, protocols, and decision trees. - 6.1.1.2.
+Assess an individual's needs using DBHDD approved assessment tools, protocols, and decision trees. - 6.1.1.2.
 Identify the supports and services that are necessary to meet those needs. - 6.1.1.3.
 Determine the severity and urgency of the needs. - 6.1.1.4.
 Connect the individual to services consistent with the assessed level of severity and urgency in the most appropriate and least restrictive setting taking into account service and eligibility. - 6.1.1.5.
-For Individuals already served in the DBHDD network, assist in reconnecting the Individual with his or her current or prior service Providers, or the designated RO and I&E as indicated, taking into account individual choice and expertise necessary to address caller needs. - 6.1.2.
+For Individuals already served in the DBHDD network, assist in reconnecting the Individual with his or her current or prior service Providers, or the designated RO and I&E as indicated, taking into account individual choice and expertise necessary to address individual needs. - 6.1.2.
 The Contractor will collaborate with network providers, crisis service providers (e.g., mobile crisis, CSUs), Medicaid's CMOs and first responders (e.g., police, sheriff, fire, emergency medical, hospital emergency rooms, 911 call centers), taking into account potential funding sources (e.g., Medicaid FFS, private insurance, State-funded) to: - 6.1.2.1.
-Stabilize individuals as quickly as possible and assist them in returning to their pre-crisis level of functioning and environment, using telephone intervention, triage and dispatch of MCTs, Assertive Community Treatment (ACT) teams (for ACT clients), or other first responders as indicated; and/or - 6.1.2.2.
-Provide solution-focused, person-centered and/or recovery-oriented interventions designed to avoid unnecessary hospitalization, incarceration, institutionalization, or out of home placement, implementing established crisis plans when available. - 6.1.2.3.
-GCAL call volume information is provided in Appendix 23, Sample GCAL Dashboards and Reports. - 6.2.
-GCAL Operational Requirements
+Stabilize individuals as quickly as possible and assist them in returning to their pre-crisis level of functioning and environment, using telephone intervention, triage, and dispatch of MCTs, Assertive Community Treatment (ACT) teams (for ACT clients), or other first responders as indicated; and/or

+- 6.1.2.2 Provide solution-focused, person-centered and/or recovery-oriented interventions designed to avoid unnecessary hospitalization, incarceration, institutionalization, or out of home placement, implementing established crisis plans when available. - 6.2 GCAL Operational Requirements